yannickjemmely/Mida/README.md

 Operating in CFDs/Forex is highly speculative and carries a high level of risk.
 It's possible to lose all your capital.
 These products may not be suitable for everyone, you should ensure that you understand the risks involved.
-Furthermore, Mida is not responsible for commissions and other costs applied to your operations, they depend on your broker.
+Furthermore, Mida is not responsible for commissions or other taxes applied to your operations, they depend on your broker.

 ## Usage